james-haddock/palworld-server-manager/README.md

 Server settings can be changed through the web interface.
 The settings are stored in a configuration file, and changes are applied by rebooting the server.

-Automatic software updates can be enabled whenever a new version is released.
+Automatic software updates can be enabled to deploy new versions on release.

 Regular automated backups of the server and save files by copying them to a backup directory at regular intervals.